yjs/yjs/README.v13.md

 ## Yjs CRDT Algorithm

 *Conflict-free replicated data types* (CRDT) for collaborative editing are an alternative approach to *operational transformation* (OT).
-A very simple differenciation between the two approaches is that OT attempts to transform index positions to ensure convergence (all clients end up with the same content), while CRDTs use models that usually do not involve index transformations, like linked lists.
+A very simple differenciation between the two approaches is that OT attempts to transform index positions to ensure convergence (all clients end up with the same content), while CRDTs use mathematical models that usually do not involve index transformations, like linked lists.
 OT is currently the de-facto standard for shared editing on text.
 OT approaches that support shared editing without a central source of truth (a central server) require too much bookkeeping to be viable in practice.
-CRDTs are better suited for distributed systems, provide additional guarantees that the document can be synced with remote clients, and do not require a central source of truth / central source of failure.
+CRDTs are better suited for distributed systems, provide additional guarantees that the document can be synced with remote clients, and do not require a central source of truth.

 Yjs implements a modified version of the algorithm described in [this paper](https://www.researchgate.net/publication/310212186_Near_Real-Time_Peer-to-Peer_Shared_Editing_on_Extensible_Data_Types).
-I will eventually publish a paper that describes the new approach.
+I will eventually publish a paper that describes why this approach works so well in practice.
 Note: Since operations make up the document structure, we prefer the term *struct* now.

 CRDTs suitable for shared text editing suffer from the fact that they only grow in size.
 There are CRDTs that do not grow in size, but they do not have the characteristics that are benificial for shared text editing (like intention preservation).
 Yjs implements many improvements to the original algorithm that diminish the trade-off that the document only grows in size.
 We can't garbage collect deleted structs (tombstones) while ensuring a unique order of the structs.
 But we can 1. merge preceeding structs into a single struct to reduce the amount of meta information, 2. we can delete content from the struct if it is deleted, and 3. we can garbage collect tombstones if we don't care about the order of the structs anymore (e.g. if the parent was deleted).